 I also recommend getting rid of those things you really don’t need.
 Hoarding is an attitude people with anxiety disorders develop quickly, getting rid of something is perceived as a negative action because it could have some value in the future, hence throwing it in the trash only enhances that anxiety.

 Start with something easy.
-Do you have clothes you haven’t worn in years?
-Donate them!
-Make more room in your closet to feel open to new things and to help those in need, which takes us to the next tip to change your mindset.
+Do you have clothes you haven’t used in years?
+Donate it!
+Make more room in your closet to feel open to new things, and also to help those in need, which takes us to the next tip to change your mindset.

-Good things could be answering a text, giving a coin to someone who needs it in the street, being more patient with a child, offering your seat on the bus, or even being polite to a telemarketer.
+Good things could be answering a text, giving a coin to someone who needs it in the street, being more patient with a child, offering your seat on the bus, even being polite to phone vendors.

 I propose you try doing something good every day for a week.
 Come back later and tell me how you feel.

 There’s this interesting thing about humans.
-We want to satisfy our necessities immediately.
-That desire is a result of today’s world filled with smartphones, smart watches, streaming TV, and food delivery.
-No wonder that desire is so strong!
+We want to satisfy our necessities immediately, and living in the XXI century, with 5G, smartphones and watches, streaming TV, and food delivery, no wonder that whim is so strong these days.

-If you set short-term goals you will build motivation slowly because you will begin seeing emotional green checkmarks in your life that tell you, “Hey!
+If you set short-term goals you make sure to build motivation slowly because you will be seen those emotional green checkmarks in our life that tell us “Hey!
 You did it!
-Congratulations.”
+Congratulations”

-For example, many people come to me looking for advice about developing better eating habits. –Not just for their body image, but also for their health.
+For example, a common goal of many of the people that come to me looking for advice is having better eating habits.
+Not just for their body image, but also for their health.

 My suggestion is to plan ahead.
-Sundays are pretty calm days, try to plan what you will eat throughout the week and prepare it that day, so you can avoid excuses like being too tired during the week to eat right.
+Sundays are pretty calm days, try to plan in the morning what you will like to eat during the week and prepare it that day, so you can avoid excuses like being too tired during the week to eat healthily.

-And finally, if you feel like having a pizza, do so.
-Changing your eating habits is a slow process, and it definitely isn’t about not eating or being hungry all the time.
-It’s about having an equilibrium between the tasty things and the food your body actually needs.
+And finally: if you feel like having a pizza, do so.
+Changing your eating habits is a slow process, and it definitely isn’t about not eating or being hungry all the time, it is about having an equilibrium between the tasty things and the food your body actually appreciates.

-Don’t be afraid of failure.
+Don’t be scared of failure.
 That silly fear we learned when we were little and that accompanies us until our adulthood is useless.